Behavioral Assessment Team (BAT)

 - Chief Marty Shropshire (Chief of Police)

-- Melissa Atkinson (Director of Student Success and Academic Advising)
+- Melissa Recknor (Director of Student Success and Academic Advising)

-- Forrest Lineberry (Director of Career & College Readiness)
+- Forrest Lineberry (Director of College and Career Readiness and HRD Director)

 - Nancy Taylor (Psychology Instructor)

-- Brandi Hicks, Secretary (Coordinator of Student Services)
+- Brandi Hicks, Secretary (Coordinator - Student Services)